 The best part of this section is once you start down, it really is "all down from here" to Garibaldi Road.

 2:07 PM | 38 mi / 8:22 cumulative | 5 mi / 1:40 from last aid

 The section from here to Fartherside is tougher and more exposed than the distance suggests, so spend an extra minute here if you need it.

 This section doesn't have any particularly notable climbs or descents, but the trail conditions feel a bit rockier and more technical here than anywhere else (may also be due to fatigue), and several exposed sections can get very hot.
 Just keep your head down and grind.
 You'll know you're close to Fartherside when you transition to service road near power lines and a water pumping station.

 3:28 PM | 43 mi / 9:43 cumulative | 5 mi / 1:21 from last aid

 "Welcome to Fartherside."
-Those four words from a volunteer, who happened to be sporting a grass skirt in the Tiki-themed aid station, were my favorite of the day.
+Those three words from a volunteer, who happened to be sporting a grass skirt in the Tiki-themed aid station, were my favorite of the day.
 After the exposed trail, Fartherside feels like a little oasis (which added to the Tiki vibe).
 You're about 7 miles from the finish and one climb left, so you probably don't need a full load of gear, but the first few miles are slow.